Michigan Bird's-eye Views (Panoramic Maps)

 "Nineteenth-century Americans hungered for images of their country," wrote John Reps in his monumental Views and Viewmakers of Urban America.
 Printed views of cities and towns were among the most popular printed images of the period and a small, specialized industry grew up to meet this demand.

-The Clarke Library has gathered together the largest collection of Michigan birdseye views in the state.
-With funding made available from the Library of Michigan, these views, along with additional views housed in the Bentley Historical Library, University of Michigan and the State Archives in Lansing, have been scanned.
+The Clarke Historical Library has gathered together the largest collection of Michigan bird's-eye views in the country.
+With funding made available from the Library of Michigan, these views, along with additional views housed in the Bentley Historical Library, University of Michigan, the State Archives in Lansing, the Southwest Michigan College Museum, and the History Center of Traverse City, have been scanned.
 Please note that this project did not include Michigan views previously scanned and made available on the Library of Congress' American Memory Project.
-To view those views visit the Library of Congress website, http://memory.loc.gov/ammem/pmhtml/panhome.html.
+To view those views visit the Library of Congress website: http://memory.loc.gov/ammem/pmhtml/panhome.html.